+Q. How and when will I be notified of my examination results?

 Q. When will I be notified that I am accepted for an examination?

-A. After your have completed the application, portfolio, letters of reference and fees have been submitted and approved, you will receive written notice that you are eligible to take the ACHA Examination approximately 60 days after the application deadline.
+A. After your have completed the application, portfolio, letters of reference and fees have been submitted and approved, you will receive an email notice that you are eligible to take the ACHA Examination approximately 60 days after the application deadline.
 The period of eligibility is one year.

 Q. Do I send the letters of recommendation directly to ACHA or include them in the portfolio?

-A. All materials, including the letters of recommendation must be sent along with the application and portfolio.
+A. All materials, including the letters of recommendation must be uploaded along with the application and portfolio.

 Q. Who do I need to contact to schedule an Examination appointment to take the exam?